Rahulverma0706/BudgetPal/README.md

-Here’s a basic README template you can use for your BudgetPal project:
+Here’s the updated README with your deployment link included:

 ---